 Apart from picking an auspicious date, it is also important to get married at a suitable time which will not stretch your finances by too much.
 As seen from the wedding checklist above, a wedding does involve a significant sum of money.
 Have an open discussion with your partner on finances and plan how long it would take for both of you to save up enough for the wedding.

 It is also important to note that you will probably be looking at buying your first house during the same period.
-Hence you should start planning your finances in the long-term horizon as well.
-As you might know, due to inflation, it might not be wise to put all your funds into a regular savings account.
-You can counter inflation by placing your money in savings account with higher interest rates or invest them.
+Hence you should start planning your finances in the long-term horizon and setting aside a suitable budget.
+As you might know, due to inflation, it might not be wise to put all your funds into a regular savings account in Singapore.
+You can counter inflation by placing your money in savings account with higher interest rates or investing them.
 Find out why you should invest and how to get started .

 You can also consider insurance savings plan which combines both savings and insurance components.
 For example, Manulife ReadyBuilder (II) is whole-life insurance savings plan that provides you with coverage2 against death and terminal illness, with access to cash value3 and flexibility to freeze premiums4 payment when needed.

 As one of the leading providers of insurance in Singapore, Manulife has a wide selection of savings insurance plans to provide you with financial protection and confidence to celebrate life.
 Speak with us today and let us help you work out a plan tailored to your unique needs.

 Our Financial Consultant will be in touch with you soon.

 Here are some links you might find useful.

 2. Please refer to the Product Summary and Policy Contract for more details.